mmfrenkel/TicTacToeGame/README.md

 ```
 $ mvn test
 ```
-All tests (currently 121 total, 103 unit tests and 18 integration tests) should pass.
-Code testing coverage was checked using the Emma plugin in Eclipse and was calculated as 97%.
-The remaining 3% is (a) code that is either (1) unreachable (not possible to test) or (b) template code and/or previously implemented code as part of this assignment (i.e., web socket code).
+All tests (currently 177 total, 128 unit tests and 49 integration tests) should pass.
+Code testing coverage was checked using the Emma plugin in Eclipse.
+Test coverage for the controller and model classes is nearly 100%; code that remains untested is either (1) unreachable (not possible to test) or (b) template code and/or previously implemented code as part of this assignment (i.e., web socket code).
+Test coverage for the database service class covers all custom logic, but excludes testing errors prompted at runtime by JDBC/SQLite at runtime, as these were not easily mocked.

 This project uses Checkstyle as a tool for ensuring that this code adheres to industry coding standards.
 Run the checkstyle tool by issuing the command below and reviewing the output found within `target/site/images/checkstyle.html`.
 ```